-Our article is also related to a recent body of research on quantitative spatial models, including Redding and Sturm (2008), Allen and Arkolakis (2014), Ahlfeldt et al. (2015), Redding (2016), Allen, Arkolakis, and Li (2017), Caliendo et al. (2018), Desmet, Nagy, and Rossi-Hansberg (2018), Monte (2018), Monte, Redding, and Rossi-Hansberg (2018), and Tsivanidis (2018), as reviewed in Redding and Rossi-Hansberg (2017).
+Our paper is also related to a recent body of research on quantitative spatial models, including Redding and Sturm (2008), Allen and Arkolakis (2014), Ahlfeldt, Redding, Sturm, and Wolf (2015), Redding (2016), Allen, Arkolakis, and Li (2017), Caliendo, Parro, Rossi-Hansberg, and Sarte (2018), Desmet, Nagy, and Rossi-Hansberg (2018), Monte (2018), Monte, Redding, and Rossi-Hansberg (2018) and Tsivanidis (2018), as reviewed in Redding and Rossi-Hansberg (2017).
 All of these papers focus on time periods for which modern transportation networks by rail and/or road exist, whereas we exploit the dramatic change in transport technology provided by the steam locomotive.
 Our main contributions relative to these previous studies are as follows.
-First, we show that an entire class of urban models feature the same combined land and commuter market-clearing condition. which enables us to develop results that are robust across this class of models and control for a range of unobserved determinants of the spatial distribution of economic activity.
-Second, we develop a new structural estimation methodology for this class of urban models, which uses bilateral commuting flows for a baseline year (in our case 1921) and undertakes comparative statics from this baseline year (in our case, backward in time).
-We show that this estimation procedure can be used to recover unobserved historical employment and commuting data (prior to 1921) from the bilateral commuting data for our baseline year and historical data on population and the rental value of land and buildings.
-This procedure is applicable in other contexts, in which historical data are
+First, we show that an entire class of urban models feature the same combined land and commuter market clearing condition, which enables us to develop results that are robust across this class of models, and to control for a range of unobserved determinants of the spatial distribution of economic activity.
+Second, we develop a new structural estimation methodology for this class of urban models, which uses bilateral commuting flows for a baseline year (in our case 1921) and undertakes comparative statics from this baseline year (in our case backwards in time).
+We show that this estimation procedure can be used to recover unobserved historical employment and commuting data (prior to 1921) from the bilateral commuting data for our baseline year and historical data on population and land rents.3 This procedure is applicable in other contexts, in which historical data are incomplete or missing, but bilateral commuting data are available for a baseline year.
+Third, we show that our class of urban models can account quantitatively for the reorganization of economic activity in Greater London following the invention of the steam railway.